What is permanent Makeup?

 How long does the procedure take?

-Some procedures may take longer depending on your skin type, pain tolerance, and comfort level.
-Your touch-up appointment is usually quicker, as the artist only needs to refine and perfect the areas that require additional detail.
+Some procedures may take more or less time depending on your skin type, pain tolerance, and comfort level.
+Your touch-up appointment is usually quicker and 1 - 1.5 hours as the artist only needs to refine and perfect the areas that require additional detail but will still require time to numb.

 Are the procedures painful?